 Right now, you need to be physically present for 1,095 days in Canada to be eligible for citizenship.
 You can count a day if you have spent even a single second of the day in Canada.
 So if you drive to the US and come back on the same day, that day will count towards your physical presence calculator.

 How tricky is the immigration process for an Indian passport holder, with a Canadian PR, traveling to the US on a work visa?

 From my experience, it is pretty smooth.
 You get interviewed while you are in your car at the checkpoint.
 Immigration officers ask anywhere between 1-3 questions.
-If you have a legitimate job in the US and a valid visa, there will be no issues.
-Coming back into Canada is like coming back to your home country.
+If you have a legitimate job in the US and a valid visa then it should be a breeze.